RevDra/human-face-detection/SECURITY.md

 ## 🐞 Reporting a Vulnerability

 We take the security of this project seriously.
-If you find a vulnerability, please follow these steps:
+If you find a vulnerability, please follow the guidelines below.

-### How to Report
+### 🚫 DO NOT open Public Issues
-**DO NOT** open a public issue on GitHub for sensitive security vulnerabilities.
-Publicly disclosing a vulnerability can put the entire community at risk.
+**Never** report security vulnerabilities via public GitHub issues.
+Publicly disclosing a vulnerability can put the entire community at risk before a fix is available.

+### ✅ Preferred Method (Private Reporting)
+We strongly encourage you to use GitHub's **Private Vulnerability Reporting** feature.
+This allows us to collaborate on a fix in a secure, private environment.

+1. Go to the **Security** tab of this repository.
+2. Click on the **Report a vulnerability** button.
+3. Fill in the details (Description, Impact, Steps to reproduce).

+### 📧 Alternative Method (Email)
-Instead, please send an email to: **[YOUR_EMAIL]@gmail.com**
+If you are unable to use the GitHub reporting tool, you can send an email to: **luongminhngoc0@gmail.com**

 Please include:
 * Description of the vulnerability.